 We aim to deliver an inspiring and engaging mathematics curriculum through high quality teaching.
 Children are encouraged to be brave and push the boundaries, deepening their understanding further.
 In order to improve our mastery approach and improve the quality of our maths teaching, we have implemented the White Rose scheme of learning as our core resource.
 In addition to this, we have our Maths Lead and one of our Year 2 teachers currently working with the Cornwall Maths Mastery Hub to further develop their understanding and to further support and embed the mastery approach into our school.

-At the heart of the delivery of our core resource ‘White Rose’, is a clearly structured teaching and learning process that helps us make certain that every child masters each maths concept securely and deeply.
+At the heart of the delivery of our core resource ‘White Rose’, is a clearly structured and well-sequenced teaching and learning process that helps us make certain that every child masters each maths concept securely and deeply.
 For each year group, the curriculum is broken down into core concepts, taught in units.
 A unit divides into smaller learning steps – lessons.
 Step by step, strong foundations of cumulative knowledge and understanding are built.
 Where possible, it sees all children learning the same concept, each finding and mastering challenge at their own level within their year group.
 Our curriculum builds on the concrete, pictorial, abstract approach (CPA).
 By using all three, the children can explore and demonstrate their mathematical learning.
 Together, these elements help to cement knowledge so children truly understand what they have learnt.
-High quality resources are used in conjunction with White Rose, such as NRICH and NCETM to support, stretch and challenge all children within the classroom.
+High quality resources are used in conjunction with White Rose, such as NRICH and NCETM to support, stretch and challenge all children within the classroom providing them with opportunities to reason and problem-solve.
 In addition, the school’s calculation policy is used to ensure a coherent approach to teaching the operations across our school.

-One of the key underlying elements of White Rose is its practical approach, allowing teachers to make maths real and relevant to the children, no matter their age.
-Manipulatives are essential resources for both key stages and White Rose encourages children to use these at every opportunity; continuing the Concrete-Pictorial-Abstract approach right through to Year 6.
+One of the key underlying elements of White Rose is its practical approach, allowing teachers to make maths real and relevant to the children, no matter their age or ability.
+Manipulatives are essential resources for both key stages and White Rose encourages children to use these at every opportunity; continuing the Concrete-Pictorial-Abstract approach right through from EYFS to Year 6.

 This maths teaching is enhanced by daily arithmetic practice – ‘Flashback 4’ providing children with the opportunity to recap and ensure essential skills are regularly revisited and retrieved to strengthen retention.